Mooophy/Cpp-Primer/docs/ex1.20_1.22.md

 ##Exercise 1.21
 > Write a program that reads two Sales_item objects that have the same ISBN and produces their sum.

-I think you should confirm the ISBN of two objects.
-The sum is meaningful when they have the same ISBN.
+The program should check whether the objects have the same ISBN.(Have a look at 1.5.2, surprise!)

 [Code](https://github.com/pezy/Cpp-Primer/blob/master/ex1_21.cpp)